-1. INTRODUCTION
+1 | INTRODUCTION

-Camera traps - also known as wildlife, remote, field, or trail cameras - are increasingly used to address a broad range of ecological research and field monitoring applications (Steenweg et al., 2017).
+Camera traps-also known as wildlife, remote, field, or trail cameras are increasingly used to address a broad range of ecological research and field monitoring applications (e.g., Steenweg et al., 2017; Swann, Kawanishi, & Palmer, 2010).
 Their basic idea is deceptively simple.
-First, cameras are located at strategic stations within a study site, where they are positioned to capture activities occurring within a particular field of view.
-Second, cameras are set up to take images automatically in one of two ways: a timelapse mode where images are taken at regular intervals, or a motion triggering mode where one or more images are taken whenever movement is detected in the scene.
+First, cameras are located at strategic stations within a geographic study site, where they are positioned to capture activities occurring within a particular field of view (e.g., Tobler, Zúñiga Hartley, Carrillo-Percastegui, & Powell, 2015).
+Second, cameras are set up to take images automatically in one of two ways: a Timelapse mode where images are taken at regular intervals, or a motion-triggering mode where one or more images are taken whenever movement is detected in the scene.
 Third, cameras are serviced after a period of time (weeks or months), where field personnel change camera batteries and retrieve the image-laden SD cards.
 Fourth, analysts review the set of retrieved images.
-The analyst examines each image for attributes of interest, and encodes those as descriptive or quantitative data.
+The analyst examines each image for attributes of interest and encodes those as descriptive or quantitative data.
 This step is also known as tagging.
-Finally, that data - usually managed and stored in a database or spreadsheet - becomes the input for the data processing (including statistical analysis) particular to the project.
+Finally, that data-usually managed and stored in a database or spreadsheet-become the input for the data processing (including statistical analysis) particular to the project.